Structure and energy transfer in homogeneous turbulence below a free surface: Introduction

-The dynamic boundary condition affects a shallower viscous layer, $z>-\dann{\delta_v} \sim L_\infty \ReT^{-1/2}$, where the velocity gradients are modified to satisfy the zero-shear-stress condition at the surface.
-The problem is parametrized with the bulk Reynolds number $\ReT=2 u'_\infty L_\infty /\nu$, where $\nu$ is the fluid kinematic viscosity.
+where $\nu$ is the fluid kinematic viscosity.
 Here and in the following, the prime indicates the root mean square (r.m.s.) of the fluctuations around the mean and the subscript $\infty$ indicates quantities averaged over the homogeneous bulk.
 With a purely flat surface and shear-free interface, $\mathrm{Re}_\mathrm{T}$ fully defines the problem when the turbulence in the bulk is homogeneous and isotropic and its spatial decay (absent surface-induced effects) is negligible.
 In practice, the surface is deformable to the extent that gravity and surface tension cannot suppress turbulent fluctuations.
 We will focus on regimes in which the effect of surface deformation on the flow is small.